 Right from the Start The Early Psychosis Intervention Ontario Network (EPION) Metabolic Monitoring working group has adapted a guide developed by service users and practitioners from Greater Manchester Mental Health NHS Foundation Trust in England.
 This is a guide for people experiencing psychosis for the first time and those who care for them, and was developed to empower service users to improve the quality of the care they receive.

-Support Group for individuals with a Mood Disorder A family support group for adult relatives and friends of people with mood disorders meets on the third Thursday of each month, except in December and July, from 7 to 9 pm at the Orleans United Church, 1111 Orleans Blvd.
-Contact: Madeleine Bertrand, 613-737-7791.
+Support Group for individuals with a Mood Disorder A family support group for adult relatives and friends of people with mood disorders meets on the third Thursday of each month, except in December and July, from 7 to 9 PM in Orleans.
+Phone 613-737-7791.